 - Energy boost

 The benefits of walking extend to mental perks as well.
 Walking increases the release of mood-enhancing endorphins, including serotonin, which is important for combating depression.
 Walking can relieve stress, decrease depression, increase creativity, and elevate the walker’s mood.
 There’s a reason why an angry person is often told to “Walk it off!

 Reaping the benefits of walking doesn’t have to take a lot of time.
 While most experts recommend walking 30 minutes a day five days a week, it’s not cast in stone.
 The benefits of walking can shine through with as little as 10 minutes of walking a day.

 Want to do that recommended 30 minutes, but don’t have the time?
 Try 10 minutes three times a day.
 It’s no wonder the Centers for Disease Control calls walking the “most popular aerobic physical activity.”

-Originally published in February 2017 and updated.
+Originally published in 2017 and regularly updated.